t-koester/webstore/readme.md

 If you use any part of this code, you must give credit to the original author T. Köster.

 ## Image Usage Disclaimer
 All images used in this project are sourced from external websites and are available under the links provided.
 I do not claim any copyright or ownership over these images.
 They are used solely for testing and demonstration purposes.

-If you have any concerns about the usage of any images, please contact me, and I will promptly address the issue.s
+If you have any concerns about the usage of any images, please contact me, and I will promptly address the issue.